 New York Teacher Certification

 New York teacher preparation programs are specialized by level or subject and can prepare students for teacher certification examinations.
 Explore two schools' programs to learn about the degrees, curricula and certification options.
-The table near the end of this article provides additional data about the schools.
+The table in the next section provides additional data about the schools.

-- New York University, located in New York City, offers bachelor's degrees in childhood education (general or special education) and for grades 7-12 social studies or foreign languages.
-In addition, this school offers master's degrees in childhood education and in literacy education that can lead to certification for teaching either birth to grade 6 or grades 5-12.
+- New York University, located in New York City, offers bachelor's degrees in childhood education (general or special education) and social studies or foreign languages for grades 7-12.
+In addition, this school offers master's degrees in childhood education and literacy education that can lead to certification for teaching either birth to grade 6 or grades 5-12.

 - University at Buffalo, in northwestern New York's city of Buffalo, offers a master's degree in early childhood education with a bilingual extension, in addition to master's degrees in a variety of content areas for teachers of grades 5-12 or 7-12.